 Skis and Bindings

-Stand your child next to their skis.
-Ideally, the tip of the skis should reach between the chin and forehead.
+Have your child stand next to their skis.
+Ideally, the tip of the skis should reach between their chin and forehead.
 However, if your child is young, light and inexperienced, the tips can fall below the chin.
 Too short is better for most kids than too tall.